Erallie/diarian/README.md

 - A **Calendar** view that displays which days have daily notes on them.
 	- Open daily notes directly from the calendar.
 	- Create daily notes on any day from the calendar.
-	- Command to show the currently active daily note in the **Calendar** view.
+	- Commands to navigate between daily notes.
 	- Display attached images on the tiles of days that include them.
 - An **On this day** review pane in the sidebar with the included settings:
 	- The interval between days to review (eg. every 3 months)
 	- How long ago to start including notes (eg. 6 months ago or earlier)
 - Import a pre-existing journal from [Diarium](https://diariumapp.com/).
-- A **rating** for each daily note that displays in your status bar.
+- A rating for each daily note that displays in the status bar.
-	- Three ways to insert a **rating**:
-		- The **Command palette**
-		- The file and editor context menus
-		- By clicking the status bar text (on desktop).
-- Insert a timestamp into the current note from the editor context menu.
+- Insert a timestamp into the current note.
 - Optionally open the **Calendar** view and/or the **On this day** view on startup.
 - Supports multiple notes per day.
 	- The number of dots on each calendar tile is the number of notes that exist on that day.